Quiet Towns of Mexico

 Real de Catorce, San Luis Potosí

-In the high desert of San Luis Potosí, Real de Catorce sits at the end of a long mountain road, its stone streets and abandoned mines recalling its past as a remote silver boomtown.
+In the high desert of San Luis Potosí, Real de Catorce sits at the end of a long mountain road, its stone streets and abandoned mines recalling its past as a remote silver boom town.
 Today, its austere setting and lingering sense of isolation shape a town where history and landscape still define the pace of daily life.

 Quiet Towns of Mexico